logecloud/lochgeo.github.io/_posts/2023-03-01-Legacy Modernization.md

 Legacy applications are usually using older programming languages that are no longer taught in universities.
 This means that new developers won't have the skills needed to work on these types of projects, which makes hiring new employees more difficult.
 Also, the cost of maintaining legacy systems gets high with time because there aren't enough people with knowledge about how they work anymore.

 Modernizing these legacy software is a big challenge that most companies have to face sooner or later.
-Lets look at some of the steps that you can take for a safe migration to modern software architecture.
+Let's look at some of the steps that you can take for a safe migration to modern software architecture.

 ### Preparing for Modernization